CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***

 **Exercise 6**

-Be able to explain what happened and why.
+Explain what happened and why.

 ***